 - Also ask on local Facebook groups as many people are making child appealing pattens.

-- Walmart has reusable and disposable child masks
+- This USA store has reusable and disposable child masks

 If you have enjoyed this post and found it useful, here are some ways you can say thanks and support Flying With A Baby

 2. Join our Family Travel Forum: TRAVEL WITH KIDS WORLDWIDE Facebook Group here which includes lots of ideas & tips for things to do, places to visit around the globe and more with input from members who live or visit these places regularly.